Gaudiot/TwitchChatbot/README.md

 7) With the code, set it in yout `.env` file as the `AUTHORIZATION_CODE` variable.

+8) In the file `connect.js` at line 31 insert the name of your channel in place of gaudiot (remember to insert the name between __' '__ ).

-8) Now you can run your bot, at the terminal run the command `node bot.js`.
+9) Now you can run your bot, at the terminal run the command `node bot.js`.